Fish Kills and Sick Fish

 Mississippi State University at (662) 325-3390.

-kills on private waters unless a pollution source is suspected.
-The
+investigate fish kills on private waters unless a pollution source

-Mississippi Department of Wildlife, Fisheries and Parks does not
+is suspected.
+The Mississippi Department of Wildlife, Fisheries and

-have the laboratory equipment, materials and technical specialists
+Parks does not have the laboratory equipment, materials, and

 Ship Fish To: